Polynomial and Parallelizable Preconditioning for Block Tridiagonal Positive Definite Matrices: Preliminaries

-While convergence of the splitting is needed, it is insufficient for $M_m$ to be a s.p.d. preconditioner for the CG method.
-As such, we present two more lemmas to fill that gap: \begin{lemma}\cite{adams1985m} If $A = B- C$ is s.p.d. and $B$ is symmetric and nonsingular, then with~\eqref{eq:def-GH-from-BC}, \begin{enumerate} \item $M_m$ is symmetric. \item For $m$ odd, $M_m$ is p.d. if and only if $B$ is p.d. \item For $m$ even, $M_m$ is p.d. if and only if $B + C$ is p.d. \end{enumerate} \end{lemma}
+Though $M_m$ is the polynomial preconditioner, $M_m\iv$ is preferred by PCG because it avoids the expensive back solve.
+While convergence of the splitting is necessary, it is insufficient for $M_m$ to be a s.p.d. preconditioner for the CG method.
+As such, we present the following lemma to fill that gap: \begin{lemma}\cite{adams1985m} If $A = B- C$ is s.p.d. and $B$ is symmetric and nonsingular, then with~\eqref{eq:def-GH-from-BC} and~\eqref{eq:def-m-step-polynomial-preconditioner-inverse}, \begin{enumerate} \item $M_m$ is symmetric. \item $\rho(B\iv C) < 1$ if and only if $B + C$ is p.d.. \item For $m$ odd, $M_m$ is p.d. if and only if $B$ is p.d.. \item For $m$ even, $M_m$ is p.d. if and only if $B + C$ is p.d.. \end{enumerate} \end{lemma}